sjiaire/cr-site-natacha/content/houses/charming-kagugu.md

 draft: false
 description: >-
-  Stay in this gorgeous 4-bedroom furnished house located in the calm area of Kagugu nearby Airtel Headquarters.
+  Stay in this gorgeous 4-bedroom furnished house located in the calm area of Kagugu nearby Airtel Data Center.
 Kagugu is a family-friendly residential neighborhood nearby Nyarutarama and Gisozi with easy access to shops and international schools.
 hidesidebar: true